-- As a designated enforcer, the FCA has the power to apply to the courts for an enforcement order or an interim enforcement order which requires a person who has committed a breach of applicable legislation not to engage in the conduct which constituted the breach.
-The FCA may also apply for orders where it thinks that a person is likely to commit a Community infringement. - The FCA has the power under the Enterprise Act to require any person to provide it with information which will enable it to (i) exercise or consider exercising its functions as an enforcer; or (ii) determine whether a person is complying with an enforcement order or an interim enforcement order.
-If the FCA requires a person to provide it with information, it must give him a notice setting out the information that it requires and confirming for which of purposes (i) and (ii) above the information is required. - 19.45 Before the FCA may apply for an enforcement order, it must consult with:
+- 19.43 As a designated enforcer, the FCA has the power to apply to the courts for an enforcement order or an interim enforcement order which requires a person who has committed a breach of applicable legislation not to engage in the conduct which constituted the breach.
+The FCA may also apply for orders where it thinks that a person is likely to commit a Community infringement. - 19.44 The FCA has the power under the Enterprise Act to require any person to provide it with information which will enable it to (i) exercise or consider exercising its functions as an enforcer; or (ii) determine whether a person is complying with an enforcement order or an interim enforcement order.
+If the FCA requires a person to provide it with information, it must give him a notice setting out the information that it requires and confirming for which of purposes (i) and (ii) above the information is required. - 19.45 Before the FCA may apply for an enforcement order, it must: - FCA - give notice to the CMA of its intention to apply for an enforcement order; and - consult the person against whom the enforcement order would be made.

-the OFT; and

-• the person against whom the enforcement order would be made.

-The period for consultation is 14 days before an application for an enforcement order can be made, or 7 days in the case of an application for an interim enforcement award.
+The period for notification and consultation is 14 days before an application for an enforcement order is made, or 7 days in the case of an application for an interim enforcement award.
 The aim of consultation is to ensure that any action taken is necessary and proportionate, and to ensure that businesses are given a reasonable opportunity to put things right before the courts become involved.

-- The Enterprise Act also makes provision for enforcers to accept undertakings from a person who has committed a breach.
+- 19.46 The Enterprise Act also makes provision for enforcers to accept undertakings from a person who has committed a breach.
 The undertaking confirms that the person will not, amongst other things, commence, continue or repeat the conduct which constituted or would constitute the breach.
-There is a general expectation that, if a breach of applicable legislation is committed, or if a Community infringement is likely to be committed, enforcers will seek an undertaking from the person in question before applying to court for an enforcement order against him. - The FCA may take steps to publish the undertakings it receives, and may apply to the court for an enforcement order if a person fails to comply with an undertaking that he has given.
+There is a general expectation that, if a breach of applicable legislation is committed, or if a Community infringement is likely to be committed, enforcers will seek an undertaking from the person in question before applying to court for an enforcement order against him. - 19.47 The FCA may take steps to publish the undertakings it receives, and may apply to the court for an enforcement order if a person fails to comply with an undertaking that he has given.